Search for the charged lepton flavor violating decay $\psi(3686)\to e^{\pm}\mu^{\mp}$: Introduction

 In the Standard Model~(SM), quarks change flavor through electroweak transitions, with rates codified by the Cabibbo-Kobayashi-Maskawa matrix.
-Similarly, neutrinos oscillate between electron, muon, and tau lepton flavors according to rates given by the Pontecorvo-Maki-Nakagawa-Sakata matrix.
-Lepton flavor violation is therefore an established fact, but only for neutral neutrinos~\cite{ref::neutrino_1,ref::neutrino_2}.
+Similarly, neutrinos oscillate between electron, muon, and tau lepton flavors according to rates given by the Pontecorvo-Maki-Nakagawa-Sakata matrix, which is beyond SM~\cite{ref::neutrino_1}.
+However, the lepton flavor violation has not been discovered in the sector of charged leptons.
 The discovery of non-zero neutrino masses and neutrino oscillations guarantees that charged lepton flavor violation~(CLFV) can occur in SM loops, but with very small branching fractions~(BFs), which are experimentally undetectable.
 Therefore, any detection of CLFV would be an unambiguous signal of new physics beyond the SM~\cite{ref::clfvreview_1}.

 Over the past several decades, searches for CLFV processes have been performed in the lepton, pseudo-scalar meson, vector meson, and boson sectors~\cite{ref::CLFVreview}.
-For example, in the lepton sector, searches for CLFV have been carried out in muon and tau decays, such as $\mu^{+}\to e^+\gamma$~\cite{ref::mu2egamma}, $\mu^{+}\to e^{+}e^{-}e^{+}$~\cite{ref:mu2eee}, $\mu^{-}N\to e^{-}N$~\cite{ref::muN2eN_1,ref::muN2eN_2}, $\mu^{-}N\to e^{-}N'$~\cite{ref::muN2eNprime}, $\tau^{\pm}\to l^{\pm}\gamma$~\cite{ref::tau2lgamma}, $\tau\to lll$~\cite{ref::tau2lll_1,ref::tau2lll_2}, and $\tau\to hl$~\cite{ref::tau2hl_1,ref::tau2hl_2,ref::tau2hl_3} (where $l$ denotes a lepton and $h$ denotes a hadron, such as the $\pi^0$, $\eta^{(\prime)}$, $\phi$, $\omega$, $K^{*0}$, or $\rho^0$).
+For example, in the lepton sector, searches for CLFV have been carried out in muon and tau decays, such as $\mu^{+}\to e^+\gamma$~\cite{ref::mu2egamma}, $\mu^{+}\to e^{+}e^{-}e^{+}$~\cite{ref::mu2eee}, $\mu^{-}N\to e^{-}N$~\cite{ref::muN2eN_1,ref::muN2eN_2}, $\mu^{-}N\to e^{-}N'$~\cite{ref::muN2eNprime}, $\tau^{\pm}\to l^{\pm}\gamma$~\cite{ref::tau2lgamma}, $\tau\to lll$~\cite{ref::tau2lll_1,ref::tau2lll_2}, and $\tau\to hl$~\cite{ref::tau2hl_1,ref::tau2hl_2} (where $l$ denotes a lepton and $h$ denotes a hadron, such as the $\pi^0$, $\eta^{(\prime)}$, $\phi$, $\omega$, $K^{*0}$, or $\rho^0$).
 However, no evidence of CLFV has yet been found.
 In the quarkonium sector, several CLFV decays of the $J/\psi$ and $\Upsilon(nS)$ have been investigated by the BESIII, BaBar, and Belle experiments, and no evidence for a signal has been found.
-Upper limits~(UL) on the BFs of the decays $J/\psi\to e\mu$, $J/\psi\to e\tau$, $\Upsilon(1S)\to e\mu$, $\Upsilon(1S)\to \mu\tau$, $\Upsilon(1S)\to e\tau$, and $\Upsilon(3S)\to e\mu$ are currently $4.5\times10^{-9}$~\cite{ref::jpsi2emu}, $7.5\times10^{-8}$~\cite{ref::jpsi2etau}, $3.6\times10^{-7}$~\cite{ref::upsilon2ll_1}, $2.6\times10^{-6}$~\cite{ref::upsilon2ll_1}, $2.4\times10^{-6}$~\cite{ref::upsilon2ll_1}, and $3.6\times10^{-7}$~\cite{ref::upsilon2ll_2} at $90\%$ confidence level~(C.L.), respectively.
+Upper limits~(UL) on the BFs of the decays $J/\psi\to e\mu$, $J/\psi\to e\tau$, $\Upsilon(1S)\to e\mu$, $\Upsilon(1S)\to \mu\tau$, $\Upsilon(1S)\to e\tau$, and $\Upsilon(3S)\to e\mu$ are currently $4.5\times10^{-9}$~\cite{ref::jpsi2emu}, $7.5\times10^{-8}$~\cite{ref::jpsi2etau}, $3.6\times10^{-7}$, $2.6\times10^{-6}$, $2.4\times10^{-6}$~\cite{ref::upsilon2ll_1}, and $3.6\times10^{-7}$~\cite{ref::upsilon2ll_2} at $90\%$ confidence level~(C.L.), respectively.

 Theoretically, CLFV can be described by various new physics models, such as the two-Higgs doublet model with extra Yukawa couplings~\cite{ref::yukawa}, a model that constitutes a simple example of tree-level off-diagonal Majorana couplings not suppressed by neutrino masses~\cite{ref::majorana}, and a series of models based on super-symmetry (SUSY)~\cite{ref::susy_gut, ref::susy_leptons, ref::susy_neutrino, ref::susy_zprime}.
 For the CLFV decays of charmonium, models involving SUSY-based grand unified theories~\cite{ref::clfvpsip_gut}, SUSY~\cite{ref::clfvpsip_susy}, and TC2~\cite{ref::clfvpsip_tc2} with various new bosons (scalars, vectors), predict their decay rates at the order of $10^{-8}$ to $10^{-16}$~\cite{ref::theory_clfvpsip_1,ref::theory_clfvpsip_2,ref::theory_clfvpsip_3,ref::theory_clfvpsip_4,ref::theory_clfvpsip_5,ref::theory_clfvpsip_6}.